ksu-cs-textbooks/cis400/content/2-desktop-development/04-data-binding/05-binding-enums.md

 }
 ```

-For example, what if we wanted to use a `ListBox`  to select an item out of this enumeration?
+For example, what if we wanted to use a `ListView`  to select an item out of this enumeration?
 We'd actually need to bind _two_ properties, the `ItemSource` to get the enumeration values, and the `SelectedItem` to mark the item being used.
 To accomplish this binding, we'd need to first make the fruits available for binding by creating a static resource to hold them using an `ObjectDataProvider`:

 ```xml
 <ObjectDataProvider x:Key="fruits" ObjectType="system:Enum" MethodName="GetValues">